I-Am-Jakoby/hak5-submissions/OMG/Payloads/OMG-PS-Draw/README.md

 ### Executing program

-* Plug in OMG Device
+* Plug in your Device
 * Invoke-WebRequest will be used to download the image

 ```